Institutional partners are universities that are committed to scaling undergraduate research.

 Can the local coordinator be a staff member rather than a faculty member?

-When will institutional partner applicants be notified about whether they have been accepted to the program?
+When will institutional partner applicants be notified about the status of their application?

 This question is specifically asking about the recruitment strategy for the students who would be engaged in the UR2PhD program.